 Greenspace improvements through community activity

-A day of orchard planting in Campbell Park was enjoyed by the whole community who worked together to plant apple and plum trees to make a beautiful orchard.
-When we arrived we scouted out the best location for the orchard and decided to plant in the middle of the park where the sunlight would be strongest to help them grow and bear fruit.
-Everyone got eally stuck in, donning gloves and with shovels in hand many planted there first ever tree.
+With the help of the local community it was decided to plant in the middle of the park where the sunlight would be strongest to help them grow and bear fruit.
+Everyone got really stuck in, donning gloves and with shovels in hand many planted there first ever tree.

 Children were treated to a hula session where they learned how to hula hoop like a true professional!
 Food and drinks were also prepared for participants to enjoy, thirsty work for all involved, especially those who had a tough bit of turf to dig up.